EvgeniiGuskov/geek_bot/README.md

 >> #### `model`
 >> Database structure and data access layer
 >> #### `service`
->> Reading and modifying the database according to
+>> Reading and modifying the database according to the
 > > business logic
 >> #### `view`
 >> User interface layer